jayhg00/machine-learning/notes/my_notes.md

   - F1-score, `from sklearn.metrics import f1_score`. harmonic mean of precision and recall `2PR/(P+R)` .
 Lies between 0 & 1
   - AUC-ROC `from sklearn.metrics import roc_auc_score`.
 Lies between 0 & 1

+## Bias Variance Tradeoff ##
+Bias
+- Model's ability to fit the training data accurately.
+A GOOD FIT means a LOW BIAS ==> DESIRED
+- High Bias: The model is too simple (e.g., fitting a straight line to curved data).
+It performs poorly on both training and test data (UNDERFITTING).

+Variance
+- Model's ability to generalize to new, unseen data.
+LOW VARIANCE means model works good on Test data ==> DESIRED
+- High Variance: The model is too complex (e.g., a very deep decision tree).
+It performs very well on the training data but poorly on the test data (OVERFITTING).

+**IDEAL MODEL - LOW BIAS, LOW VARIANCE.**
+As model complexity increases, bias generally decreases (the model can better fit the training data), but variance increases (the model becomes more sensitive to data fluctuations).
+Conversely, as model complexity decreases, bias increases, and variance decreases.
+So, optimal balance between Bias & Variance is to be struck

 # **ML Project Key Stages**
 - Data Collection
 - Exploratory Data analysis (EDA) to clean up data